nkarantzas/FourierMasks/README.md

 generalization and robustness remain open questions.
 Recent literature suggests that robust networks with good generalization properties tend to be biased towards processing low frequencies in images.
-To explore the frequency bias hypothesis further, we develop an algorithm that allows us to learn \emph{modulatory masks} highlighting the
-\emph{essential input frequencies} needed for preserving a trained network's performance.
+To explore the frequency bias hypothesis further, we develop an algorithm that allows us to learn modulatory masks highlighting the essential input frequencies needed for preserving a trained network's performance.
-We achieve this by imposing \emph{invariance} in the loss with respect to such modulations in the input frequencies.
+We achieve this by imposing invariance in the loss with respect to such modulations in the input frequencies.
 We first use our method to test the low-frequency preference hypothesis of adversarially trained or data-augmented networks.
 Our results suggest that adversarially robust networks indeed exhibit a low-frequency bias but we find this bias is